yihuacheng/Itracker/README.md

 We build benchmarks for gaze estimation in our survey [**"Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark"**](https://arxiv.org/abs/2104.12668).
-This is the implemented code of "Full-face" methods in our benchmark.
+This is the implemented code of the "Itrack" method in our benchmark.
 Please refer our survey for more details.

 We recommend you to use **data processing codes** provided in <a href="http://phi-ai.org/GazeHub/" target="_blank">*GazeHub*</a>.
 You can direct run the method' code using the processed dataset.